contaware/git-docs-notes/README.md

 ### Stash

 The stash command saves your current local changes and goes back to a clean state.
+If we switch to another branch, our stash will remain the same.
+This means that stashing can be used to carry changes through different branches.

 The stash is organized as a stack.
 The items are accessed by `stash@{n}` with `n=0` being the latest added one.
 When `stash@{n}` is not provided it defaults to `stash@{0}`.
 When applying a stash item, Git tries to auto-merge and on conflicts it will prompt to solve.